 What Is Autism Spectrum Disorder?

+What is ASD?
 Autism is a complex developmental disorder that can cause social, communication, and behavior challenges in the roughly 1 in every 68 children it affects.
-Learn more the symptoms of ASD in children and adults here.
+Learn more the signs of ASD in children and adults here.

 Autism Spectrum Disorder (ASD) is a complex neurobiological disorder that is characterized by difficulty communicating verbally and relating socially to others, alongside a need to engage in repetitive behaviors or language.
 Some common early signs noted by parents are delayed speech, restricted interests, not responding when called by name, and avoiding eye contact.